ying-tang/help-documentation/_drafts/WIP_Customer_3.1.0_Release_Notes.md

  * [OIDC Federation](https://github.com/IBM-Blue-Box-Help/help-documentation/blob/gh-pages/_keystone/oidc-federation.md)
  * OIDC needs a copy edit. these links will be changed to the published version.

-2. [Storage Pools](#storage-pools): Customers with diverse storage performance requirements now have the ability to leverage both a high performance SSD and cost effective Hybrid storage pools in the same cloud.
-The customer can direct workloads to the optimal storage pool.
+2. [Storage Pools](#storage-pools): Customers with diverse storage performance requirements now have the ability to leverage both a high-performance SSD and cost-effective Hybrid storage pools in the same cloud.
+You can direct your workloads to the optimal storage pool.

  * [Supported volume types](https://github.com/IBM-Blue-Box-Help/help-documentation/blob/gh-pages/_cinder/supported_volume_types.md) Needs a copy edit and the correct link.
  * [Creating a volume from Horizon](https://github.com/IBM-Blue-Box-Help/help-documentation/blob/gh-pages/_horizon/create-volume-from-horizon.md)